ShaAnder/travel_buddy/TESTING.md

 The current two biggest issues are the aforementioned filtering bug nad sometimes the cities will not show due to googles pagination, which we need to work on in the future

+There's also a few profile styling bugs as well as some function call bugs, as it's one script file it loads the entire thing every page refresh, I actually may look to compartmentalizing each script to it's relevant template wiht script tags to see if it not only fixes the bug of incorrectly firing functions or the performance.

+These functions firing do not cause any problems, it's just they show up on the console.

 ### [BACK TO README](https://github.com/shaAnder/travel_buddy/blob/main/README.md)